Safe and Interpretable Estimation of Optimal Treatment Regimes: Synthetic Data Experiments: Additional Results and Implementation Details

-We run each of our methods outlined in Section~\ref{sec: appendix_comp_method} for a total of 20 iterations for each data generation setup.
+We run each of the methods outlined in Section~\ref{sec: appendix_comp_method} for a total of 20 iterations for each data generation setup.
 Tests are run on a Slurm cluster with VMware, where each VM is an Intel(R) Xeon(R) Gold CPU (either 5317 @ 3.00GHz, 5320 @ 2.20GHz, 6142 @ 2.60GHz, 6152 @ 2.10GHz, 6226 @ 2.70GHz, or 6252 @ 2.10GHz).
 Deep RL methods are run on machines with RTX2080 GPUs.
 Slurm jobs are allocated a single core with 2 GB of RAM for non-Deep RL methods and 16 GB of RAM for Deep RL methods.
-We set the random seed to match the iteration number for each.
+We always set the random seed to match the iteration number of each setup.

 We split the dataset into 5 folds to perform estimation using our method and Deep RL methods.
 For our method, we use 1 fold to learn the distance metric and perform estimation on the remaining 4 folds.
 We then average across the 4 outcomes for each sample.
-For Deep RL methods, we use 4 folds for training and perform estimation on the remaining fold - performing this 5 times to get estimates for each sample.
+For Deep RL methods, we use 4 folds for training and perform estimation on the remaining fold - doing this 5 times to get estimates for each sample.

 There are some data generation processes for which we did not generate results for each method for all 20 iterations.
 You can find details on which methods failed to run for which setups in the \texttt{all\_sims\_nan.csv} file described in Appendix~\ref{sec: appendix-full-synth-results-files}.
-We outline which methods we are missing results for and explain the reasons below: \begin{itemize} \item Q-linear, Optimal Classifier, and BOWL implemented using the \textit{DynTxRegime} R package: Each of these methods is missing results for some of the setups because they failed to converge or produced a runtime error.
+We outline which methods we are missing results for and provide potential explanations below. \begin{itemize} \item Q-linear, Optimal Classifier, and BOWL implemented using the \textit{DynTxRegime} R package: Each of these methods is missing results for some of the setups because they failed to converge or produced a runtime error.
 We attempted to alleviate these issues by running both Q-learning and optimal classifier with decision trees and linear models and running BOWL with a linear kernel and a second degree polynomial kernel.
 We performed five-fold cross-validation to choose the lambda for BOWL.
 However, the package errored out if any of the folds failed to converge.
 We added exception handling to account for this, where we attempted to fit BOWL with preset lambda values of 2 and then 0.5 if it produced an error while performing cross-validation.

 After investigation, we hypothesized that Q-learning and optimal classification failed to converge for extremal propensity scores in observational data.
 This is supported by the fact that their errors only occurred when the policy was semi-random.
 For this policy choice, there are timesteps where a patient's next dose is mostly predetermined by their current state - thus leading to very small or large propensity scores.